resendislab/Covid-19_scRNAseq/README.md

 shap_values = pickle.load(pickle_in);
 ```
 Finally we recap and save the figure

 ```
 shap.summary_plot(shap_values, X)
 pyplot.savefig('figures/shap_summary1.png')
 ```
+In figure below we identify those genes with highest relevance in classify the patients as normal (0), moderate (1), and severe (2) COVID-19 phenotype.
+As Figure shows, genes have different degree of contribution in most of the subgroups.
+Besides, only a few genes have a specific contitribution in some groups.

 ![summary](shap_summary1.png)

 ## Dependence plot